ibm-cloud-docs/apiconnect/ri-logs.md

 To monitor the logs for V10 Reserved, you must configure a logging instance in a region.
 For information, see [Configuring IBM Cloud platform logs](/docs/log-analysis?topic=log-analysis-config_svc_logs).

+IBM Cloud Logs Routing and IBM Cloud Logs replaces IBM Log Analysis, which is deprecated and will be removed from support in March 2025.
+{: note}